Create a poll to inform marketing strategy, get instant feedback, or predict voter behavior. It’s fast, free, and works on any device.

 Get feedback on future content from your audience.
 It works on all devices.

 In the US, political polls were popularized in the 19th century as a great way to predict presidential elections.
-Political candidates still use them today, to test the pulse of the nation and use the data to revise communication strategy and speeches to better connect with people.
+Political candidates still use them today, to test the pulse of the nation and use the data to revise communication strategy and speeches to better connect with voters.

 You can also create a straw poll within your organization as an online voting tool to decide which venture to pursue next.
 For HR, management, and similar stakeholders, polls are a great way to get a quick vote on a new vacation policy or what flavor of Doritos to get for casual Friday.
 They show that you’re listening.
 As Sir Richard Branson famously said: “Take care of your employees and they will take care of your business.”